Loading...

 Incorporate Physical Activity

-Engage in light physical activity, like a brisk walk, after your meal to help lower blood sugar levels.
+Consider taking a short walk or engaging in light physical activity after your meal to help lower blood sugar levels.

 healthspan-mbl